Obstructing the field: Definition

 If a batsman deliberately alters his course whilst running, or interposes his bat, to block the path of a ball thrown at the stumps by a fielder, the umpire must decide whether the action is wilful.
 The umpire does not have to judge whether the fielding would have been likely to effect a Run out.

+Some recent limited overs playing conditions have changed the test of intent, so that the batter is out on appeal if, in running between the wickets, they "significantly change ... direction without probable cause".

 The bowler does not get credit for any obstruction dismissal.
 Any runs completed before the offence is committed are scored (unless the obstruction prevents a catch being made (Note: In this case any penalty runs will stand.)).

 Returning the ball to a fielder

 When, after being played with the bat or hitting the batter, the ball comes to rest nearer the batter that any fielder, it may seem natural, polite and quickest for the batter to pick up the ball and give it to a fielder.
 There is some risk that the fielding team may construe the act to be a wilful obstruction.

 Traditionally, a batter would ask the fielding team's consent to touch the ball before doing so, but even if not, if there were any goodwill between the teams, the fielding team would be unlikely to appeal, and unlikely to have their appeal confirmed by their captain, but the umpire would be obliged to give the batsman out if an appeal was made.
 Batters were advised to ask to avoid the possibility of 'unpleasantness.'

 In the modern professional game the question is sensitive, as the fielding side may be trying to keep the ball dry and clean so that they may obtain reverse swing, and may well decline the batter's offer to touch the ball.

 The first such dismissal in elite cricket was in an U19 World Cup game against Zimbabwe on 3rd Feb 2024 when England's Hamza Shaikh picked up a stationary ball that he had just played at, and tossed it to the wicketkeeper, who appealed before even catching the ball.
 Shaikh was given out after lengthy consultation between the onfield and third umpires.
 Commentators have been uncomfortable with the decision, but the umpires only have to decide whether the ball is in play (if the fielding side acted as if they regarded it as so, that is sufficient) and whether the batter's action was wilful (picking the ball up without consent is sufficient).